 The Australian Road Rules

-The NTC reviews the Australian Road Rules annually.
+The NTC reviews the Australian Road Rules every two years.

 The Rules were first approved in 1999 by the former Australian Transport Council (now the Transport and Infrastructure Council).
 The Council consists of the ministers responsible for road traffic matters in each state and territory, and of the Commonwealth Minister responsible for transport matters.